gallardorafael/DIBaS-Dataset/README.md

 ## Original web page (if you want to do a sanity check) (still down on March 26, 2021):
 - [DIBaS Dataset](http://misztal.edu.pl/software/databases/dibas)

+Please, send a PR if you know if the web page is up again.

 ## Links to each species (as the original web page):

 - Acinetobacter baumanii: https://doctoral.matinf.uj.edu.pl/database/dibas/Acinetobacter.baumanii.zip